PharmaLedger-IMI/helm-charts/charts/smartcontract/README.md

 1. A Kubernetes Job will be deployed which triggers scheduling of a Pod
 2. The Pod compiles the SmartContract and anchors it with the configure ETH account on the Quorum Blockchain.
-3. Then the address and Abi of the SmartContract will be stored in a Kubernetes ConfigMap.
+3. Then the SmartContract address, its Abi and a JSON object called *info* (which contains both address and abi) will be stored in a Kubernetes ConfigMap.

 ![How it works](./docs/smartcontract.drawio.png)